CRI-iAtlas/ImmuneSubtypeClassifier/README.md

 # ImmuneSubtypeClassifier #
 An R package for classification of immune subtypes, in cancer, using gene expression data.

+Currently, building the classifier... instuctions on using the classifier coming soon!

 ```{r}
 # Install devtools from CRAN
 install.packages("devtools")